An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 • Utilities

-Certain communities in Dubai, or rental costs in Dubai, include basic utilities such as electricity and water in the basic rent.
+Some communities in Dubai, or rental costs in Dubai, include basic utilities such as electricity and water in the basic rent.
 However, that’s not always true.
 Hence, confirming the same with your landlord is a better idea.

 • Maintenance Charges